 Not bending your knees when lifting

 A big no-no is leaning forward to pick up an item without bending your knees.
 You need to lift with your legs instead of straining your back.

-You may also like: recliner office chairs with footrest
+You may also like our reviews for recliner office chairs with footrest

 Carrying an item on one side